Fighting Phlegm

 You will also notice a reduction in:

-Diet and digestion can never be overlooked when there is any type of complaint in the body.
+Diet and digestion can never be overlooked when there is any type of complaint in the body, and overproduction of phlegm is directly related to the food and drinks your consume.

 With acupuncture and cupping treatments, herbal formulas and dietary changes you will feel clearer, happier and healthier being phlegm-free!